aabdurrouf/piXedfit/docs/source/gen_model_SEDs.rst

 					duste_switch=duste_switch, add_neb_emission=add_neb_emission,
 					add_agn=add_agn,nmodels=nmodels,nproc=nproc, name_out=name_out)

+The produced models will be used as input in various tasks, including spectral matching of imaging+IFS data (see :func:`piXedfit.piXedfit_spectrophotometric.match_imgifs_spectral`), SED fitting with RDSPS method, and initial fitting for the MCMC method (see API reference of the :ref:`piXedfit_fitting <api_fitting>` module).

 Generate random model photometric SEDs at an observer-frame
 ------------------------------------------------------------

+**piXedfit** also provide a functionality of producing a set of model photometric SEDs (calculated at a desired redshift) for a randomly drawn parameters (but uniformly distribution within desired ranges).
+The models are stored in a FITS file format.
+This kind of data is not requested as input in most of subsequent analyses.
+Therefore, this functionality is only a complement to other features provided by **piXedfit**.

 To generate random model photometric SEDs at an observer-frame, you can make a script as shown in the following example.